Kubla Khan: Fragmentation

 According to Coleridge's account, the poem is an incomplete fragment.
-Originally, he says, his dream included between 200 and 300 lines, but he was only able to compose the first 30 before he was interrupted.
+Originally, he says, his dream included between 200 and 300 lines, but he was able to compose only the first 30 before he was interrupted.
 The second stanza is not necessarily part of the original dream and refers to the dream in the past tense.
-Kubla Khan is also related to the genre of fragmentary poetry, with internal images reinforcing the idea of fragmentation that is found within the form of the poem.
+"Kubla Khan" is also related to the genre of fragmentary poetry, with internal images reinforcing the idea of fragmentation that is found within the form of the poem.
 The poem's self-proclaimed fragmentary nature combined with Coleridge's warning about the poem in the preface turns "Kubla Khan" into an "anti-poem", a work that lacks structure, order, and leaves the reader confused instead of enlightened.
 However, the poem has little relation to the other fragmentary poems Coleridge wrote.

 The first lines of the poem follow iambic tetrameter with the initial stanza relying on heavy stresses.
 The lines of the second stanza incorporate lighter stresses to increase the speed of the meter to separate them from the hammer-like rhythm of the previous lines.
 There also is a strong break following line 36 in the poem that provides for a second stanza, and there is a transition in narration from a third person narration about Kubla Khan into the poet discussing his role as a poet.
 Without the Preface, the two stanzas form two different poems that have some relationship to each other but lack unity.
 This is not to say they would be two different poems, since the technique of having separate parts that respond to another is used in the genre of the odal hymn, as in the poetry of other Romantic poets including John Keats or Percy Bysshe Shelley.
 However, the odal hymn as used by others has a stronger unity among its parts, and Coleridge believed in writing poetry that was unified organically.
 It is possible that Coleridge was displeased by the lack of unity in the poem and added a note about the structure to the Preface to explain his thoughts.